Nozbe/NoOffice.org/_book/focus.md

 ---
 part: one
-title: Focus at work
+title: Find focus at work
-subtitle: All everyone needs these days is more... focus
+subtitle: All everyone needs is love... and much more focused time to get stuff done.
 ---

 * TOC